 Grilling: Cooking at very hot temperatures normally in excess of 400 degrees Fahrenheit.

 Wet/Sticky: Normally applies to ribs when they are basted with some type of sauce or marinade during smoking.

 Naked: A term given to ribs when they are served with no sauce on them.
 Normally the sauce is served on the side and can be used if desired.
 Most naked ribs are coated with a dry rub prior to smoking.

 NOTE: The next time you are in you favorite “Q” joint, order ribs and ask to have them served “Naked”.
 Hopefully you will get ribs with no sauce and not wet ribs served by a naked waiter/waitress;-)

-Rib Rub: A concoction of spices made especially for ribs to flavor them and/or compliment the sauce.
-Most rib rubs also work great on other meats as well such as pork shoulder and brisket.
+Rub: A concoction of spices made especially for meat to flavor them and/or compliment the sauce.

 Creosote: A nasty chemical that forms when the natural ingredients that make fire are disrupted such as shutting a vent to choke the fire.
 Creosote can also form on meat that put into the smoker too cold.
 For this reason it is recommended that you let meat sit on the counter for about 30 minutes prior to smoking to allow them to raise in temperature a little and reduce the risk of creosote. creosote is burny tasting and can make the lips and tongue feel numb when ingested.

-Ok, first things first..
+First things first..
 I am assuming you have some type of smoker.
-It may be electric, charcoal or gas but it has some type of fuel source and and with the addition of chips or chunks it produces smoke and makes the neighbors drool.
+It may be wood, pellet, electric, charcoal or gas but it has some type of fuel source and and with the addition of wood splits, pellets, chips or chunks it produces smoke and makes the neighbors drool.